 Article published on 7 August 2019

-New research shows that parents are worried about the shift from outdoor play to indoor screen time and the vast majority of parents say that playgrounds are vital in getting children outdoors and active again.
+New research shows parents’ worries about the shift from outdoor play to indoor screen time.
+The vast majority of parents say that playgrounds are vital in getting children outdoors and active again.

-A survey* of 1111 parents with children aged between 2 and 12 has found that 9 out of 10 parents who were not close to a playground said that having access would make their child play outside more.
+The survey* asked questions of 1111 parents with children aged between 2 and 12.
+It found that 9/10 parents not close to a playground said that access would make their child play outside more.

-Of those with access to a playground, 61% said it does make their child play outside more and over half (53%) of parents said more access to playgrounds would make their child more active.
+Of those with access to a playground, 61% said it does make their child play outside more.
+While 53% of parents said more access to playgrounds would make their child more active.

-Almost half of them said that their child prefers screen time over other activities and almost half of those surveyed said they find it difficult to persuade their child to leave their screen.
+Almost half of them said that their child prefers screen time over other activities.
+The same proportion also said that they find it difficult to persuade their child to leave their screen.
 69% of parents of 10 to 12-year-olds said their children preferred screen time over other activities.

 “Children are being ‘pulled’ indoors by screens and ‘pushed’ away from outdoor play because of the alarming and continued decline in public playgrounds,” said Mark Hardy, API Chair.
 “They are experiencing a childhood where time spent playing and being active is negligible compared to previous generations.